Skip to main content

 Degree Goal

-To prepare competent entry-level art therapists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The Art Therapy MA prepares art therapists who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.

 The degree requires a total of 60 credits to graduate; 39 credits are core art therapy courses and 12 credits are internship.
 The remaining 9 credits are psychology electives, chosen from a wide variety of courses offered in other NYU graduate programs as well as local consortium universities.